jacintak/colRoz/README.md

 These are palettes based on the colours of matchstick grasshoppers in the genus *Warramaba*.
 You can read more about matchstick grasshoppers on [Jacinta's website](https://jacintakongresearch.wordpress.com/matchstick-grasshoppers/).

 ### Lizards
-These are palettes based on some of Australias favourite native scalys.
+These are palettes based on some of Australia's favourite native scalys.

 ### Landscapes
-These are palettes based on famous Australian landscapes
+These are palettes based on iconic Australian landscapes.

 **Community contributors:** Jordan Iles, Nicholas Wu